BasicWolf/archived-kaylee/doc/tutorial/introduction.rst

 Monte Carlo methods (or Monte Carlo experiments) are a class of computational algorithms that rely on repeated random sampling to compute their results.
-How the heck is it possible to compute the value of PI with such algorithm?
+How is it possible to compute the value of PI with such algorithm?
 Imagine a circle inscribed into a square with the side size of 1.
 Thus, the ratio of the area of the square to the are of the circle is: